-I realized the other day while halfway through a rambling sentence that barely had anything to do with accounting that I’ve written about the profession’s pipeline problem several times over the last few months but hadn’t ever really defined it.
+I realized the other day while halfway through typing out a rambling sentence that barely had anything to do with accounting in a separate post that I’ve written about the profession’s pipeline problem several times over the last few months but hadn’t ever really defined it.
 I’d reference back to things here and there but there wasn’t a single page here dedicated to explaining what the pipeline problem is and — most importantly — why anyone currently or soon-to-be in the accounting profession should care.
 So let’s fix that.

 A 2016 Accounting Today article called the dearth of new CPAs one of the biggest issues facing the accounting profession.
 In other words, not enough people want to be CPAs anymore, and that’s a big, big problem.

 Wrote Dan Hood: